 The proportion of shareholding in the company (percent) (including spouse and minor children): 31 December 2023, the number of shares is 300,000, or 0.05 percent.

-Independent Director / Chairman of the Audit Committee Bigphaisan Project Company Limited
+Independent Director / Chairman of the Audit Committee / Nomination and Remuneration Committee of Bigphaisan Project Company Limited

 Director / Independent Director / Chairman of the Audit Committee / Chairman of Nomination and Remuneration Committee of Nova Organic PCL.